Pupil Premium

 The Dyslexia Gold and Indirect Dyslexia Learning programmes, continue to be a low cost, high impact investment for school which we are continuing with this year.

-Access to emotional support has been beneficial in helping pupils to identify how they feel.
+Access to emotional support from staff has been beneficial in helping pupils to identify how they feel.
 They are encouraged to use strategies to reduce anxiety and self-regulate their emotions.
 This has led to an increased sense of well-being and self-confidence.

 All Pupil Premium children had access to school trips and clubs, weekly swimming lessons, Forest Schools and the opportunity to learn a musical instrument.